eloquent/phony/doc/index.md

 [prophecy wildcard matcher integration]: #prophecy-wildcard-matcher-integration
 [proxy mocks]: #proxy-mocks
 [retrieving calls from a spy]: #retrieving-calls-from-a-spy
+[returning arguments from a generator]: #returning-arguments-from-a-generator
 [returning arguments]: #returning-arguments
+[returning the "self" value from a generator]: #returning-the-self-value-from-a-generator
 [returning the "self" value]: #returning-the-self-value
+[returning values from a generator]: #returning-values-from-a-generator
 [returning values]: #returning-values
+[setting passed-by-reference arguments in a generator]: #setting-passed-by-reference-arguments-in-a-generator
 [setting passed-by-reference arguments]: #setting-passed-by-reference-arguments
 [setting the export depth]: #setting-the-export-depth
 [shorthand matchers]: #shorthand-matchers